Taipei is the city that made the rest of Asia's 'tolerance' look like a rough draft.

 Taxis and ride-hails: Completely safe.
 Taipei taxi drivers are overwhelmingly indifferent to who's in the back seat.
 Pro tip: have your destination written in Chinese characters on your phone — it's a language efficiency move, not a safety one.

-Night markets and public spaces: Taipei's yèshì — Shilin, Ningxia, Raohe — are genuinely queer-friendly spaces where everyone mingles without a second thought.
+Night markets and public spaces: Taipei's yèshì — Shilin, Ningxia, Raohe — are genuinely welcoming spaces where everyone mingles without a second thought.
 Da'an Forest Park is excellent daytime.
 228 Peace Memorial Park in Zhongzheng District has historically served as a social and cruising space for gay men, particularly older generations — it's generally safe, but operates on unspoken local codes, and basic situational awareness after dark applies as it would in any urban park.

 Late night: Taipei is exceptionally safe by global city standards.
 The primary hazard after midnight is scooters, which treat sidewalks, crosswalks, and the concept of lane discipline as advisory.
 Look both ways, then look again.
 Actual crime against tourists — LGBTQ+ or otherwise — is rare.